sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-dataset/hcpps-rest-ps-dataset.md

 For example, with variable 4 (`MondayMonthInd`), it is guessed as a continuous integer, but should rather be an ordinal integer.

-Let's see how we can fix that.
+Let's see how you can fix that.

 Open a new tab in ***Postman***.